 AIDEA cleaning wipes are a bargain when it comes to reusable towels.
 These highly versatile cloths can absorb, dust, scrub—even line the table to catch spills.
 The material is easy to cut through so you can make customizable squares to extend the lifespan of your stash, plus they can be machine washed up to 25 times apiece.
 For the best bang for your buck, these are the best contenders, however, make sure to air-dry these cleaning wipes after washing instead of throwing them in the dryer.
 The towels measure 12 by 24 inches but might shrink, or even melt, if they are exposed to such high heat.

-Unpaper Towels are spun from the highest quality, unbleached, organic cotton.
-The source for this material means a super soft cloth with high absorbency and no odor.
-This brand is even certified as a socially responsible option with the Global Organic Textile Standard, an international set of standards that covers harvesting materials through manufacturing and distribution.
+Mioeco’s towels are spun from unbleached organic cotton and are certified as a socially responsible option with the Global Organic Textile Standard, an international set of standards that covers harvesting materials through manufacturing and distribution.
 The size of these cloths is a plus, measuring 10 by 12 inches.
 Use the soft cloths as napkins, paper towels, or even toddler wipes.
-These kitchen towels wash well, but the cotton can shrink in the dryer; follow the care instructions closely to avoid waste.
+These kitchen towels wash well, but the cotton can shrink in the dryer.
+Follow the care instructions closely to avoid waste.